 • A decision on the type of transit that can be implemented on Dundas;

 • Advice on how to manage the impacts of flooding;

 • Advice on how to strengthen connections; and

 • Advice on streetscape design (e.g. trees, medians, lighting, street furniture).

-Consultation is a key component of Dundas Connects, and considers the full range of needs and perspectives that exist along the corridor.
-Engagement will take place in three stages, each stage supported by a wide-range of activities and tools that will be used to maximize accessibility and inclusivity.
-In addition to the Dundas Connects online engagement platform, there will be on-the-ground outreach, public meetings, meetings with large landowners and developers, and issue-specific focus groups.
-The stakeholder and public consultation program fulfils (and exceeds) the requirements of the Municipal Class Environmental Assessment (EA).
+Public consultation was a key component of Dundas Connects, considering the full range of needs and perspectives that exist along the corridor.
+It took place in three stages, with each stage supported by a wide-range of activities and tools to maximize accessibility and inclusivity.
+In addition to the Dundas Connects online engagement platform, there was on-the-ground outreach, public meetings, meetings with large landowners and developers, and issue-specific focus groups.
+The stakeholder and public consultation program fulfils, and exceeds the requirements of the Municipal Class Environmental Assessment (EA).
 When complete, the study will have completed Parts 1 and 2 of the Class EA process.